monarin/psana-nersc/psdaq/instructions/21_new_timing_node.md

 ```
 If the new timing node doesn't show these values, we'll need to update the firmware image.
 The command is:
 ```
-python scripts/updatePcieFpga.py --path ~weaver/mcs/drp --dev /dev/datadev_0
+python scripts/updatePcieFpga.py --path ~weaver/mcs/drp --type SPIx8
 ```
+Note:
-Note that this update needs Rogue and it has to match with the current version running on the node.
+1. This update needs Rogue and it has to match with the current version running on the node.
 If you see the error below,
 ```
 (daq_20241215) monarin@drp-neh-cmp012 software python scripts/updatePcieFpga.py --path ~weaver/mcs/drp --dev /dev/datadev_0